 - less than 1% - (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Growth Capital Acquisition Corp., The Chrysler Building, 405 Lexington Ave, New York, NY 10174. - (2) Interests shown consist of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities," and with respect to the interests held after this offering, 465,500 Class A shares underlying units issuable pursuant to a private placement. - (3) Our sponsor is the record holder of such shares.
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities." - (3) Our sponsor is the record holder of such shares.
 Maxim Partners LLC ("Maxim Partners") is the managing member of our sponsor.
 MJR Holdings LLC owns 73.15% of the outstanding membership interest of Maxim Partners.
 Mr. Michael Rabinowitz is the managing member of MJR Holdings LLC.
 As such, each of Maxim Partners, MJR Holdings LLC and Mr. Rabinowitz may be deemed to have beneficial ownership of the shares of common stock held directly by our sponsor.
-Each such entity or person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Represents the shares of common stock owned of record by our sponsor. - (5) Represents (i) 1,379,167 shares of Class B common stock and (ii) 155,167 shares of Class A common stock underlying private placement units owned by Nautilus Carriers LLC of which Messrs.
+Each such entity or person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Represents the shares of common stock owned of record by our sponsor. - (5) Represents 1,367,500 shares of Class B common stock owned by Nautilus Carriers LLC of which Messrs.
 Tsirigakis and Syllantavos are the managing members. - (6) Hudson Bay, the investment manager of HB Strategies LLC, has voting and investment power over these securities.
 Sander Gerber is the managing member of Hudson Bay Capital GP LLC, which is the general partner of Hudson Bay.
-Mr. Gerber disclaims beneficial ownership over these securities. - (7) After this offering, our sponsor may transfer its founder shares to Maxim Partners LLC or affiliates thereof.
+Mr. Gerber disclaims beneficial ownership over these securities.

-Immediately after this offering, our initial stockholders will beneficially own approximately 20.0% of the then-issued and outstanding shares of our common stock (including the shares of Class A common stock underlying the private placement units and assuming they do not purchase any units in this offering).
+Immediately after this offering, our initial stockholders will beneficially own approximately 20.0% of the then-issued and outstanding shares of our common stock (assuming they do not purchase any units in this offering).
 Neither our sponsor nor any of our officers or directors have expressed an intention to purchase any units in this offering.
-If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering (not including the shares of Class A common stock underlying the private placement units).
 Because of this ownership block, our initial stockholders may be able to effectively influence the outcome of all matters requiring approval by our stockholders, including the election of directors, amendments to our amended and restated certificate of incorporation and approval of significant corporate transactions, including approval of our initial business combination.

 Our sponsor, officers, directors, and Nautilus have entered into a letter agreement with us, pursuant to which they have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any shares in connection with a stockholder vote to approve a proposed initial business combination.
-HB Strategies has agreed to vote its founder shares and private placement shares in favor of our initial business combination.
+HB Strategies has agreed to vote its founder shares in favor of our initial business combination.